-Rules and requirements
+Rules and requirements based on market predictability

 Weber’s structure has formed the basis of successful business organization for decades.
 Even companies which have gradually leaned toward less rigid set-ups have still retained this hierarchical format.
 In the modern business landscape, however, organizational structures inspired by Weber’s theory are no longer primed for success.